-Catholic countries adopted the new Gregorian calendar in the 1500s.
+Catholic countries fixed this by adopting the new Gregorian calendar in the 1500s.
 The English, cranky and anti-Catholic, held out until their Julian calendar was so screwed up that they had to switch.
 By that time, the gap between the two systems was 11 days.

 But also (and this is more complicated), the Gregorian calendar had also moved New Year’s Day from March 25th (where it was for years — long story) to its more sensible date of January 1st.
 (The Connecticut State Library has as clear an explanation of this switch as can be hoped for.)

 So in 1752 the English rejiggered their calendar by switching New Year’s Day back to January 1st, and then dropping 11 days to line up with the Gregorian calendar.
 For that one year, in England, September 2 was immediately followed by September 14th.
 Problem solved!

 The boys at the Royal Observatory must have gotten quite a charge out of it.

 Back to Sir Isaac Newton.
 The physicist was born after Gregory XIII’s edict in 1582 but before England changed in 1752.
 He really was born on Christmas Day in 1642 as it was reckoned in England under the Julian calendar.
 But with the switch to Gregorian, his birthday suddenly slid to January 4, 1643.

 Today we stick with the Gregorian calendar for consistency across all years and people, so Isaac Newton is no longer saluted as a Christmas baby but rather as a January 4th baby.
 We gain accuracy, but (alas) lose that juicy bit of Newton-was-born-on-Christmas trivia.